KriVaTri/EVCM/README.md

 ---

-## 8) Hysteresis thresholds (ECO ON vs ECO OFF)
+## 8) Hysteresis thresholds (ECO ON vs OFF)

 Two bands are defined:
 - ECO ON band (used when ECO = ON): ECO ON upper and ECO ON lower (Delta depending on supply voltage / phase profile)
 - ECO OFF band (used when ECO = OFF): ECO OFF upper and ECO OFF lower (Delta depending on supply voltage / phase profile)

 Behavior outline:
-- If not charging and net ≥ upper → start (subject to planner/SoC/priority)
+- If not charging and net ≥ upper → start (subject to planner/SoC/priority and upper start debounce)
 - If charging and net < lower → start the below-lower sustain timer; pause when the timer elapses
 - Otherwise, keep/reset timers accordingly

+Upper start debounce:
+- A separate setting (“Upper start debounce (s)”) defines how long net power must remain at/above the upper threshold before (re)starting.
+- Set to 0 to start immediately when net ≥ upper.
+- Applies to automatic starts in Start/Stop mode; Manual mode ignores threshold gating for starting.

 Upper/lower values and minimum band sizes are validated in the config flow (phase-dependent).